zzhikai/tp/docs/UserGuide.md

 ---
 ### Searching a specific applicant : `search`

-Allows the user to view an overview of a specific applicant, specified by applicant's first or last name
+Allows you to view an overview of a specific applicant, specified by applicant's first or last name

 Format:
 ```